 While hydroponic systems can provide you with an amazing harvest of fantastic greens, you still need to be wary of invading pest insects and diseases.
 The very nature of hydroponic gardening provides great protection from crawling insects and fungi, but problems can still arise.
 With that in mind make sure you have insect control and disease fighting supplies available for your hydroponic garden.

 Another concern is that when things go wrong in a hydroponic system, they can go catastrophically wrong.
 An accidental over-application of liquid nutrients can destroy all your plants in a matter of hours, so be sure to follow the feeding schedules of your fertilizers.
 Also be sure to monitor water quality and temperature.

 Are you ready to jump in and get started with your hydroponic garden?
 If so, Safer® Brand is ready to help you along the way with its line of OMRI Listed® gardening supplies.
 You can also turn to the Safer® Brand Facebook Community, where you’ll find like-minded hydroponic gardeners.

-Finally, be sure to subscribe to the Safer® Brand E-Newsletter, which regularly offers special, money-saving coupon codes and helpful gardening and pest control articles.
+Finally, be sure to subscribe to the Safer® Brand E-Newsletter, which delivers helpful gardening and pest control articles to your inbox.